How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 So, it’s not always the quantity, it’s the quality that matters.

-Now, what if you have never written anything in your life.
-How you’re gonna manage that?
+Now, what if you have never written anything in your life?
+How are you gonna manage that?

-If you decide to write yourself then here is a pro tip: think of your readers as one person.
+Here is a pro tip: when you’re writing, think of your readers as just one person.
 In fact, think of him/her as your friend and write as if you’re writing to one.

 Promote your blog